tedhtchang/bert-sentiment-tfjs/README.md

    ```

 ### Convert vocab.txt to vocab.json
 * An included vocabulary file, vocab.json, is extracted and converted from "[Bert-base, uncase](https://github.com/google-research/bert#pre-trained-models)".
-If you would like to convert other pre-trained vocabularies use the following script:
+If you would like to convert other pre-trained vocabularies use the following example:
 *  ```
    cd src/util
-   python txt2json.py
+   python txt2json.py ../../public/vocab.txt /tmp/vocab.json
    ```
 ### Run Debugger for Chrome in vscode
 1. Install the debugger from [here](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)